ulfschneider/ulf.website/content/posts/2023-06-04-werner-colors.md

 title: Werner´s nomenclature of colors
 tags: design
 ---
-A [recreation with scans of the original 1821 color guidebook colors](https://www.c82.net/werner/).
+A [recreation with scans of the original 1821 color guidebook colors](https://www.c82.net/werner/) by Nicholas Rougeux.
 It is possible to use the scans as tiles.

 <figure class="grid grid-cols-5 gap-0">
 <img src="/img/design/1-snow-white.jpg" class="m-0 w-full h-full">